-In an effort to help ease the pain of developing software in a nondeterministic environment, researchers have proposed adding deterministic replay capability to computer systems.
+In an effort to help ease the pain of developing software in a nondeterministic environment, researchers have recently proposed adding deterministic replay capability to computer systems.
 A system with a deterministic replay capability can record sufficient information during an execution to enable a replayer to (later) create an equivalent execution despite the inherent sources of nondeterminism that exist.
 With the ability to replay an execution verbatim, many classes of new applications may be possible:

-- Debugging Deterministic replay could be used to provide the illusion of a time-travel debugger that has the ability to selectively execute both forward and backward in time. - Security Deterministic replay could also be used to enhance the security of software by providing the means for an in-depth analysis of an attack, hopefully leading to rapid patch deployment and a reduction in the economic impact of new threats. - Fault Tolerance With the ability to replay an execution, it may also be possible to develop hot-standby systems for critical service providers using commodity hardware.
-A virtual machine could, for example, be fed, in real time, the replay log of a primary server running on a physically separate machine.
+Debugging Deterministic replay could be used to provide the illusion of a time-travel debugger that has the ability to selectively execute both forward and backward in time.

+Security Deterministic replay could also be used to enhance the security of software by providing the means for an in-depth analysis of an attack, hopefully leading to rapid patch deployment and a reduction in the economic impact of new threats.

+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee permission and/or a fee.
+Copyright 2009 ACM 0001-0782/08/0X00 ...\$5.00.
+Fault Tolerance With the ability to replay an execution, it may also be possible to develop hot-standby systems for critical service providers using commodity hardware.
+A virtual machine could, for example, be fed, in real time, the replay log of a primary server running on a physically seperate machine.
 The standby VM could use the replay log to mimic the primary's execution, so that in the event that the primary fails, the backup can take over operation with almost zero downtime.

-As existing commercial products have already shown, deterministic replay can be achieved with a software-only solution when executing in a uniprocessor environment [11].
+As existing commercial products have already shown, deterministic replay can be achieved with a software-only solution when executing in a uniprocessor environment [8].
 This is due, in part, to the fact that sources of nondeterminism in a uniprocessor, such as interrupts or I/O, are relatively rare events that take a long time to complete.
 However, commodity systems are no longer uniprocessor machines, leading to the need for an efficient multiprocessor deterministic replay solution.
 When executing in a shared memory multiprocessor environment, memory races, which can potentially occur on every memory access, are another source of nondeterminism.
-All-software solutions exist [3, 6], but results show that they do not perform well on workloads that interact frequently.
-Thus, it is likely that a general solution will require hardware support.
-To this end, Bacon
+Because of the frequent, low-latency nature of memory races, it is likely that hardware support will be needed.